qgis/QGIS-Documentation/docs/user_manual/map_views/map_view.rst

       In both cases, a custom :guilabel:`Angle` can be set for the feature orientation.
   * For text annotation along a line, configure an :guilabel:`Offset from line` in the unit of your choice
+  * For text annotation in rectangle, it is also possible to:

+    * set the text :guilabel:`Horizontal alignment` (left, center, right or justify) and :guilabel:`Vertical alignment` (top, vertical center or bottom) in the rectangle box
+    * configure for the rectangle, the :guilabel:`Margins` distance in the units of your choice, the :guilabel:`Frame` and :guilabel:`Background` colors.

 * Configure a |unchecked| :guilabel:`Reference scale`: indicates the map scale at which symbol or text sizes which use paper-based units (such as millimeters or points) relate to.